JoeDoyle12/SHiNE/data_generation/README.md

-# Much of this code was sourced from the DeepTTV project, at https://github.com/tyy-cc/DeepTTV.
-Their README.md is found below:
+# Much of the code for simulating TTVs and TDVs was sourced from the DeepTTV project, at https://github.com/tyy-cc/DeepTTV.Their README.md is found below:

 # Steps
 ### 1. Compile Grit: